cisco-ie/cisco-gnmi-python/README.md

 ```

 ### gnmcli Usage
 The below details the current `gnmcli` usage options.
+Please note that `Set` operations may be destructive to operations and should be tested in lab conditions.

 ```
 gnmcli --help